voronokKita/modstothepeople/README.md

 The script will definitely work on EU4 and HOI4, and probably on other games from this list:
 > https://en.wikipedia.org/wiki/Paradox_Development_Studio#List_of_games_developed

-You install mods in the folder "Paradox Interactive" that will be created after the first lunch of a game.
+You install mods in the "Paradox Interactive" folder, that will be created after the first lunch of a game.
 On Windows and Mac it will be created in your "Documents" folder, on Linux in ~/.local/share/ of your home catalog.<br>
-Normal order of mod installation in Europa Universalis IV by hands is this:
+Normal order of mod installation in Europa Universalis IV by hands is:

-0. Copy descriptor.mod, that normally found inside a mod folder, into catalog<br>
+0. Copy descriptor.mod, that normally found inside a mod folder, into the<br>
 /Paradox Interactive/Europa Universalis IV/mod/<br>
-1. in the end of this descriptor file add a new line:<br>
+1. in the end of this descriptor file add a new line<br>
 path="path to the mod's folder"<br>
 2. Next you enable the mod by making/editing this file<br>
 /Paradox Interactive/Europa Universalis IV/dlc_load.json<br>
-format of the file is this:<br>
+format of the file is this<br>
 {"disabled_dlcs" :[], "enabled_mods": ["mod/mod name 1.mod", "mod/mod name 2.mod", "mod/mod name 3.mod"]}

 If this how it works in your case then the script must work regardless of OS and path to the "Paradox Interactive" folder!